-Here’s a sample of my early filmmaking adventures, dating from my time at the University of Stirling to projects I filmed in Scotland and worked on in Japan.
+Here’s a sample of my early filmmaking adventures, starting from my time at the University of Stirling.

-I consider all ofthese films to have been “training”, though in reality that’s a process that never stops.
-I think you can see a gradual improvement in the work below over time.
-These shorts are by no means my best work, but they were a lot of fun to make and gave me a chance to get much better at what I do.
+I consider all of these to have been “training” projects, though in reality that’s a process that never really stops.
+I think you can see a gradual improvement in my work below over time.
+These are by no means my best work, but they were a lot of fun to make and gave me a chance to get better at what I do.

 Random Text (2013)

-This film was written by Andrew Mitchell, a close friend and a frequent collaborator on most of my film projects.
+This film was written by Andrew Mitchell, a close friend and a frequent collaborator on film projects.
 Random Text was Andy’s first attempt at writing a short film, and he asked me to help put it together and co-direct.
-It was a fun project as it involved working with a lot of our friends who we knew socially.
+It was a fun project as it involved working with a lot of our friends.

-The biggest challenge in making this film was that it had been started and was then put on hold while I was working in Japan.
-During that time, lead actor, Kirk Leary, moved to England.
-When I popped back to Scotland to visit family and friends, we managed to get around not having our lead actor by replacing him with a double in the form of Lewis Wake, filming him exclusively from behind.
+The biggest challenge in making this film was that the film was unfinished when I moved to Japan in 2011.
+During that time, lead actor, Kirk Leary, also moved to England.
+When I popped back to Scotland to visit family and friends, we managed to get around not having our lead actor by replacing him with a double – filmed exclusively from behind.
 I reckon the final edit disguises this reasonably well!

 This film was filmed on a Canon 60D, and you see from some of my camera work that I’m still getting to grips with it.
 There’s quite a few wobbly shots.
-The film was a lot of fun to make, and it was great to help Andy with putting together his first film.
+The film was a lot of fun to make, and it was great to help Andy put this together.

 Fatal Attractions (2012)